geudde/attic-chest/pages/04.season-3/02.meeting-30/07.foxes/docs.md

 Daughters of Albion, lend an ear
 &emsp;While an unvarnished tale I tell
-Of Mischief foiled by guilty fear
+Of mischief foiled by guilty fear
 &emsp;And strange events that late befell.

-Nor you, my Attic Audience deem
+Nor you, my Attic audience deem
 &emsp;That idle fancy framed the story,
-Of two brave Youths that grace my theme
+Of two brave youths that grace my theme
 &emsp;One sits with downcast eyes before ye.

 Now Sirius raged — to every part
-&emsp;From London Beaux and Belles repair
+&emsp;From London beaux and belles repair
 With all the sons of trade and art
-&emsp;To taste the purer Ocean-air.
+&emsp;To taste the purer ocean-air.

-With these a Lawyer high in station
+With these a lawyer high in station
-&emsp;Fatigued with Probits, Briefs and cases
+&emsp;Fatigued with probits, briefs and cases
 Rode forth to spend the long vacation
 &emsp;At Brighton, prime of watering places.

-Arrived in search of Board and Bed
+Arrived in search of board and bed
 &emsp;He through the streets and alleys strayed
-Till by his evil Genius led
+Till by his evil genius led
 &emsp;He fixed on the Marine Parade.

-For there was many a Knight and Squire
+For there was many a knight and squire
-&emsp;And Damsel gay, and courtly dame;
+&emsp;And damsel gay, and courtly dame;
 And there, to set the Steyne on fire
 &emsp;The lovely young Emilia came.

-In prime of health in Beauty’s bloom,
+In prime of health in beauty’s bloom,
-&emsp;Opprest with fancied pain and grief
+&emsp;Oppressed with fancied pain and grief
 She hoped the scene might chase the gloom,
 &emsp;And yield her various woes relief.

 So soft her soul, the tender fair
 &emsp;With anguish viewed a drowning fly
 Nor could the thought her bosom bear
-&emsp;That pretty Pig or Lamb should die.
+&emsp;That pretty pig or lamb should die.

-And if a Spider chanced to roam
+And if a spider chanced to roam
 &emsp;Her fits the pitying guests surprise
-And if a Mouse forsake its home
+And if a mouse forsake its home
 &emsp;She fills the ambient air with cries.

 But when the angry thunder rolled
-&emsp;And vivid flashed the Lightning blue
+&emsp;And vivid flashed the lightning blue
 Her shrieks repeated scared the bold
 &emsp;So loud and shrill her clamours grew.

 Soon through her terror and her tears
-&emsp;The Lawyer saw the Damsel’s arts
+&emsp;The lawyer saw the damsel’s arts
 That all her grief and causeless fears
 &emsp;Were snares to catch unwary hearts.

 And pondering in his crafty thought,
 &emsp;Deep schemes to tease the wretched maid
-A youthful Officer he sought
+A youthful officer he sought
 &emsp;With wicked speed, his plots to aid.

-Not Ladies think my Tale untrue
+Not ladies think my tale untrue
-&emsp;That foremost here the Lawyer shone
+&emsp;That foremost here the lawyer shone
-For Lawyers (let them have their due)
+For lawyers (let them have their due)
 &emsp;Have ever been to mischief prone

-Their plan arranged, the Lawyer buys
+Their plan arranged, the lawyer buys
-&emsp;A Phial of Phosphoric fire
+&emsp;A phial of phosphoric fire
-While to the stores, the Soldier hies
+While to the stores, the soldier hies
 &emsp;For hissing squibs and crackers dire.

 With these the gallant pair designs
-&emsp;At night the Maiden to appall,
+&emsp;At night the maiden to appall,
 With dreadful prophecies, in lines
 &emsp;Of lambent flame upon the wall.